Don't flatten, tokenize! Unlocking the key to SoftMoE's efficacy in deep RL: Don't flatten, tokenize!

 A crucial structural difference remains in how SoftMoE and the baseline model process the encoder's output: while the baseline model flattens the output of the final convolutional layer, SoftMoE divides it into distinct tokens (see Section \ref{sec:moes}).
 We conduct a series of experiments to properly assess the impact of this choice, going from the standard baseline architecture to a single-expert SoftMoE.

-\paragraph{Tokenized baseline} Our first experiment in this series simply adds tokenization to the baseline architecture.
-Specifically, given the 3-dimensional encoder output with shape $[h, w, d]$, we replace the standard flattening (to a vector of dimension $h*w*d$) with a reshape to a matrix of shape $[h*w, d]$; then, prior to the final linear layer, we either sum over the first dimension or take their average.
-Since this operation is not immediately applicable to Rainbow (due to Noisy networks), we explored this experiment with Rainbow-lite, a version of Rainbow in Dopamine which only includes C51 \citep{bellemare2017distributional}, multi-step returns, and prioritized experience replay. \autoref{fig:nonmoeexper} demonstrates that this simple change can yield statistically significant improvements for Rainbow-lite, {\em providing strong evidence that tokenization plays a major role in the efficacy of SoftMoE}.
+\paragraph{Tokenized baseline} Our first experiment simply adds tokenization to the baseline architecture.
+Specifically, given the 3-dimensional encoder output with shape $[h, w, d]$, we replace the standard flattening (to a vector of dimension $h*w*d$) with a reshape to a matrix of shape $[h*w, d]$ \rebuttal{for PerConv tokenization or $[d, h*w]$ for PerFeat}; then, prior to the final linear layer, we either sum over the first dimension or take their average.
+Since this operation is not immediately applicable to Rainbow (due to Noisy networks), we explored this experiment with Rainbow-lite, a version of Rainbow in Dopamine which only includes C51 \citep{bellemare2017distributional}, multi-step returns, and prioritized experience replay. \autoref{fig:nonmoeexper} demonstrates that this simple change can yield statistically significant improvements for Rainbow-lite, {\em providing strong evidence that tokenization plays a major role in the \rebuttal{ successful scaling of DRL networks}}.

 \paragraph{Single expert processing all tokens sparsely} To assess the influence of tokenization within the MoE framework, while ablating all other four components studied in Section \ref{sec:anaysis_softmoe_components}, we explore using a \textit{single} expert to process \textit{all} input tokens.
 Each token is \textit{sparsely} processed in one of the single expert slots.
 This corresponds to expert choice-1.
 In line with the ``expert width'' investigation from the last section, we study expert choice-1 with the scaled expert dimensionality to match the scaled baseline one.
 As \autoref{fig:1expertvsmultipleexperts} shows, even with a single expert the performance is comparable to that of SoftMoE with multiple experts.
 This suggests \textit{that tokenization is one of the major factors in the performance gains achieved by SoftMoE}.